 In order to effectively produce quality oil from a wellbore, you must pass the raw oil through some sort of sand control, such as a premium sand control screen.

 A premium sand control screen is simply a filter medium that prevents the impurities from leaving the oil reservoir.
 This filter medium can be anything from woven wire mesh to perforated metal.

 How Is a Premium Sand Control Screen Formed?

-At this point, multiple tubes are seam welded together at the ends based on the tube length needed.
+At this point, multiple tubes are welded together at the ends based on the tube length needed.
 The final step in the process is placing a cap at each end of the single tube.

 After the tube is finished, it gets wrapped in bubble wrap, boxed, and shipped.

 Read the following article to learn more about how woven wire mesh is welded:

 Diffusion bonding is the process in which two sheets of mesh are fused on a molecular level.